MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Connect-MicrosoftTeams.md

 Accept wildcard characters: False
 ```

-### -CertificateThumbprint (Removed from version 2.4.1-preview)
+### -CertificateThumbprint
-Specifies the certificate thumbprint of a digital public key X.509 certificate of a user account that has permission to perform this action.
+Specifies the certificate thumbprint of a digital public key X.509 certificate of an application that has permission to perform this action.

-> [!WARNING]
->This parameter has been removed from version 2.4.1-preview.
+This parameter has been reintroduced in preview with version 4.7.1-preview.
+For more information about Application-based authentication and supported cmdlets, please see [Application-based authentication in Teams PowerShell Module](/MicrosoftTeams/teams-powershell-application-authentication).

 ```yaml
 Type: String